For him, control is everything…until it shatters, and now he’s come undone.

 - I’d like to review the book.
 Awesome!
 I hope you love it, but if you don’t, I support your right to review it honestly however and wherever you want.
 Reviews are for readers not writers.
 While bad reviews are unpleasant, I’ll live and won’t harass you about it.
 Promise.

 “What about this?”
-She walked over to piano #3 and played the section of the second Brahms rhapsody where the melody fragmented.
+Kristy walked to piano #3 and played the section of the second Brahms rhapsody where the melody fragmented.
 The logic of the piece dissolved into chords that wouldn’t line up, never resolved.
 It was a moody stew of notes.
 Romantic, yes, but arching toward Modernism.

 She needed to play it faster, and she wasn’t quite wringing the emotion out of it like she wanted, but her playing was tolerable.
 That was a relief.